btat/neuvector-docs/docs/13.special/04.docker/docs.md

 ---
 title: Mirantis Kubernetes Engine
-taxonomy:
-    category: docs
 ---

 ### Mirantis Kubernetes Engine
 Deploy to Kubernetes using the [Kubernetes Allinone](/special/kubernetes) section.

 ### Deploy to Swarm Cluster
 It’s simple to deploy NeuVector using a Swarm cluster.
 First, pull the NeuVector images using Docker UCP in the Images menu.
 You may need to add a version number to get the latest version on Docker Hub.